-8.2 BASIC OVERVIEW OF SCORING
+8.1 OVERVIEW OF SCORING

-8.2.1 The TOTAL ELAPSED TIME (TET) of each finisher each day shall be the actual elapsed time, adjusted for use of the eMoP plus for any applicable penaltyies, but not more than the maximum scoring time of the day.
 On days on which there are one or more finishers, all competitors will receive a Daily Elapsed Time (DET).
-In order to keep the overall race interesting, a limit will be placed on the differences in DETs of competitors who are adjacent on the daily scoresheet.
+In order to keep the overall race interesting, a limit defined by a factor $F_A$ will be placed on the differences in DETs of competitors who are adjacent on the daily scoresheet.

-There are 4 steps to scoring each day:
+There are 5 steps to scoring each day:

-- Record the actual elapsed time of each finisher and sort them from lowest to highest.
-The finisher with the lowest actual elapsed time is the day winner. - Beginning with the second place finisher, adjust the elapsed times of all finishers so that the adjusted elapsed time of each finisher does not exceed the elapsed time of the finisher immediately ahead by a factor greater than FA (defined below). - Give all non-finishers a DET of FA times the adjusted elapsed time of the slowest finisher.

-All non-finishers receive the same DET.
+- a.
+Convert exceeded MEA to penalty time (1 Wh is equal to 1s) and add the penalty time to elapsed time (ET).
+The new time is named corrected elapsed time (CET) - b.
+Record the actual CET of each finisher and sort them from lowest to highest. - c.
+Beginning with the second place finisher, adjust the corrected elapsed times of all finishers so that the adjusted DET of each finisher does not exceed the DET of the finisher immediately ahead by a factor greater than FA (defined below). - d.
+Give all non-finishers a DET of FA times the adjusted elapsed time of the slowest finisher.
+All non-finishers receive the same DET. - e.
+Apply any penalties to the DET.
+The application of penalties may causes the difference in elapsed times between pairs of competitors to exceed the "limit."

-Apply any penalties.

-The application of penalties may cause the difference in elapsed times between pairs of competitors to exceed the "limit."